llvm/llvm-project/flang/docs/GettingStarted.md

   ../llvm
 ```

-Normal `make -j`nprocs` check-flang` will work with such CMake configuration.
+Normal `make check-flang` will work with such CMake configuration.
+Consider building in parallel using the `-j<jobs>` flag, where `<jobs>` is a
-Consider a lower value instead of `nprocs` appropriate to the available RAM.
+number low enough for all build jobs to fit into the available RAM.
+Using
+the number of harware threads (`nprocs`) is likely too much for most
+commodity computers.

 ##### OpenMP target offload build
 Only Clang compiler is currently supported.